No volumes are associated with this topic

 |John C Bogle|

 John C. Bogle may be 80-plus years old, but he's lively, very charming.
-Those who never met a living legend, would find in him a good place to begin.
+Those who never met a living legend would find in him a good place to begin.
 The Vanguard Investment Company, which he founded, provides him a little think tank office, out of which have come several books and many articles (somebody else is running the company, now.)
 The drift of most of what he writes and most of his testimony to Congress, or at awards ceremonies, is that mutual funds charge too much.
 When the press decides to feature him, the spectacular theme is emphasized that in 1996 this current squash and tennis player was just about dead, and had a transplant of someone else's heart to keep him going.
 A populist graduate of Pre-Vietnam Princeton, and also the embodiment of a medical miracle, now, those things are newsworthy.

 Future students of finance, however, will regard those things as minor footnotes.
 Bogle's real achievement was the invention of the index fund.
-Indexing had two purposes, and probably stumbled onto a third.
+Indexing had two purposes and probably stumbled onto a third.
 It combined diversification, low administrative costs, and outstanding investment performance in a single security.
-There will be foot dragging in the boutiques and bucket shops, but this invention is well on its way to converting investment management from an inefficient luxury of the rich into an affordable efficient commodity for everybody.
+There will be foot-dragging in the boutiques and bucket shops, but this invention is well on its way to converting investment management from an inefficient luxury of the rich into an affordable efficient commodity for everybody.
 You will know that a fundamental has been established on the day when the U.S. Government starts buying index funds, or at least when it permits them to help finance Medicare or Social Security.
-Such invested funds of a government qualify for the term Sovereign-wealth funds; in fact, since major problems can be imagined if governments start to vote common shares, Heaven help us if they don't stick to index funds.
+Such invested funds of a government qualify for the term Sovereign-wealth funds; in fact, since major problems can be imagined if governments start to vote common shares, Heaven helps us if they don't stick to index funds.
 The investment community already knows that something basic has arrived, by their own standards.
 The original index fund will soon have a trillion dollars invested in it.
 Just do the math on what you would be paid if you realized a fifth of one percent, year after year, on managing a trillion.
 And then reflect on the impact on transactional costs generally, when many eminent firms still charge five times that much.
 To make barrels of money and still be a hero for making your product remarkably cheap -- now, there's a Philadelphia dream.

 A technical explanation.
 Five hundred stocks as one lump are cheaper to buy and sell as a "program trade", and perform more smoothly, than any of them individually, because the ups balance out the downs.
 Transaction costs are less, because there is hardly any switching among the 500 stocks by the committee in charge, and therefore few taxes to pay.
-Fine, but what might not be easily anticipated is that the lumped investment performs better, unmanaged, than the vast majority of funds managed by experts.
+Fine, but what might not be easily anticipated is that the lumped investment performs better, unmanaged than the vast majority of funds managed by experts.
 Large funds, at least, are forced to buy the

 stocks of large corporations.
-Large corporations are inherently subject to immense scrutiny and publicity, so there remains little advantage to being on the inside, or acting quickly on general economic news.
+Large corporations are inherently subject to immense scrutiny and publicity, so there remains little advantage to being on the inside or acting quickly on general economic news.
 What everybody knows, in Wall Street parlance, isn't worth knowing.
-Index funds made up of small companies, or foreign companies, may possibly not work out as well as those limited to large domestic companies .
-For a while, it was thought index funds would out-perform when everything in the marketplace was going up, but under-perform when most things were going down in a bear market.
+Index funds made up of small companies, or foreign companies, may possibly not work out as well as those limited to large domestic companies.
+For a while, it was thought index funds would out-perform when everything in the marketplace was going up, but underperform when most things were going down in a bear market.
 Not so, they seem to work better any way you look at them.
 They are the standard for performance, not just a measure of the averages.
 These things are here to stay.

 Well, maybe.
 Reservations remain, although they don't have much to do with investment choices.
-It may take decades to happen, but it's hard to escape the uneasy feeling that some manager, some day, will figure out a way to divert a hundredth of a percent, or so, into his own pocket.
+It may take decades to happen, but it's hard to escape the uneasy feeling that some manager, someday, will figure out a way to divert a hundredth of a percent, or so, into his own pocket.
 A hundredth of a percent of a trillion dollars is quite a temptation.
 Perhaps an even more serious concern is that voting control of the corporations in the portfolio inevitably gets diluted by widespread index investing.
 Management supervision by stockholders is potentially lessened.
-Whether this will lead to management abuses, a temptation for minority stockholder intrusions, or to government over regulation, taking any of these directions would likely create a new power balance in the economy.
+Whether this will lead to management abuses, a temptation for minority stockholder intrusions, or to the government over-regulation, taking any of these directions would likely create a new power balance in the economy.

 Meanwhile, John Bogle is on his way to financier sainthood.
 He's certainly in a class with Anthony Drexel and Nicholas Biddle, already.
 And other icons are under review.